Some foods may help lower your cholesterol. These could include legumes, beans, nuts, avocados, and fatty fish, among others.

 Fatty fish, such as salmon and mackerel, are excellent sources of long-chain omega-3 fatty acids.

-In fact, a review of 45 studies linked eating three servings of whole grains daily to a 20% lower risk of heart disease and stroke.
-The benefits were even greater with more servings of whole grains, up to seven servings of whole grains per day.
+For example, a 2016 review of 45 studies linked eating three servings of whole grains daily to a 19% lower risk of heart disease and a 12% lower risk of stroke.
+Benefits were even greater when people ate up to seven servings of whole grains per day.